UX research methods: Which one should you use and when?

 Let’s dive in!

-TL;DR – UX Research Methods and Techniques
+TL;DR - UX research methods and techniques

 Here's a quick rundown of the top UX research methods we will explore further in the blog: